 Just months after the 1941 bombing of Pearl Harbor, the U.S. Naval Air Station in Alameda, Calif., put a call out for civilian workers, regardless of gender.
 Hoping to contribute to the war effort, Joseph Parker walked two of his daughters, 20-year old Naomi and 18-year-old Ada Wyn, down to the base to apply.

-“We wouldn’t have done it, except our daddy told us to get down there and get a job,” said Loy, laughing in a recent interview.
+“We wouldn’t have done it, except our daddy told us to get down there and get a job,” said Loy, laughing.
 “They asked me what a differential was, and I said, ‘It’s a rear-end of a car.’
 And they said, ‘You’re hired.’ ”

 Around March 1942, the Parker girls were among the first females hired on the base as full-time mechanics.
 Eventually, the base hired another 400 women in the machine shop and an additional 3,000 throughout the campus, according to research published in a 2016 article in “Rhetoric and Public Affairs” by James J. Kimble.